ram619prasad/nginx/index.md

   permanent - permanent redirect (301)
   rewrite   - temperory redirects(302)
-  break     - stops processing of rewrite. last      - stop search of rewritten url in current block and use the changed uri for further lookup(rewrites)
+  break     - stops processing of rewrite. last      - stop search of rewritten url in current block and use the changed uri for further lookup/re-evaluation(rewrites)

 Examples: